ssjshields/archetype-counter/.github/README.md

 # Counter Menu Navigation 📌
 > [!NOTE]
 Options will appear "grayed out" and cannot be accessed while the Counter is (BUSY).

+> [!NOTE]
+You can access the counter menu by performing a right click on the system tray icon.

 &nbsp;